With an E-money account or EMI / Electronic Money Account or Payment you can:

 Additional Banking Services – The latest technology offers integration of additional banking options – EMI companies can have flexible core banking systems allowing them to include many more services with just a click on the keyboard; something traditional banks cannot offer (for example AML, KYC and alternative payment methods).
 The antiquated systems used by old traditional banks cannot cope with new technology and so cannot offer the latest automated services.

 Simplicity – Web designers strive to make their sites accessible to even the most inexperienced user.
-The EMI – Electronic Money Institution account services are generally user-friendly and have interface features which are intuitive requiring no technical knowledge.
+The EMI – Electronic Money Institution account services are generally user-friendly and have interface features that are intuitive requiring no technical knowledge.
 If for any reason the user does not manage to make his transaction smoothly there is always a support team on hand to handle inquiries 24/7 through live chat, forums, email or FAQs.

 Time Efficient – It is much faster to make a money transfer between virtual accounts than it is to send a wire transfer or a traditional postal transfer which can take up to several days.
 There is also the time saved by not having to physically get up, go to the bank or post office to make the transaction and wait in endless lines.